-This is another subject that clients consult us about and we have had the ability to help them.
+This is another subject clients consult us about and we have had the experience and ability to help them.

 A good example of a scapegoat is Marie Antoinette, Queen of Louis XVI of France, whom the French people called L’Autre-chienne—a pun playing on Autrichienne (Austrian woman) and Autre chienne (other bitch)—and accused of being profligate and promiscuous.
 When Marie Antoinette came to France to marry the then heir to the throne, the country had already been near bankrupted by the reckless spending of Louis XV, and the young foreign princess quickly became the target of the people’s mounting ire.

 A ‘scapegoat’ usually implies a person or group, but the mechanism of scapegoating can also apply to non-human entities, whether objects, animals, or demons.
 Conversely, human scapegoats are to varying degrees dehumanized and objectified; some, such as witches in medieval Europe, are quite literally demonized.
 The dehumanization of the scapegoat makes the scapegoating more potent and less guilt inducing, and may even lend it a sort of pre-ordained, cosmic inevitability.

 Some would say that Satan the Devil was used as a Scapegoat for sins and interestingly they also depict his image as half man half goat.

 According to René Girard, owing to human nature envy gradually builds up in a society until it reaches a tipping point, at which order and reason cede to mob rule, chaos, and violence.
 To quell this ‘madness of the crowds’, which poses an existential threat to the society, an exposed or vulnerable person or group is singled out as a sink for all the bad feeling, and the bad feeling bred from it.